xpack-dev-tools/gcc-xpack/README-BUILD.md

 ### Build the macOS binaries

-The currThe current platform for macOS production builds is a macOS 10.13.6 running on a MacBook Pro 2011 with 32 GB of RAM and a fast SSD.
+The current platform for macOS production builds is a macOS 10.13.6 running on a MacBook Pro 2011 with 32 GB of RAM and a fast SSD.
 The machine name is `xbbm`.